 The Academy will conduct a series of regional workshops in late 2014 and early 2015 that will provide information about transitioning to the DPC model of care.

-Family physicians interested in transitioning to a DPC model without external support can purchase the AAFP’s new DPC Toolkit, which will be available for purchase in the early fall.
+Family physicians interested in transitioning to a DPC model without external support can purchase the AAFP’s new DPC Toolkit.

 The DPC Toolkit will help you: